MicrosoftLearning/mslearn-postgresql/Instructions/Labs/02-exercise-explore-client-tools.md

 1. Install psql from [here](https://sbp.enterprisedb.com/getfile.jsp?fileid=1258893).
     1. In the setup wizard, when you reach the **Select Components** dialog box, select **Command Line Tools**.
+    > Note
+    >
+    > To check if **psql** is already installed in your environment, open command line/terminal, run the command ***psql***.
+If it returns a message like *psql: error: connection to server on socket*, that means that the **psql* tool is installed in your environment, and that you can skip this step.

 1. Bring up a commandline.
 1. The syntax for connecting to the server is: